(…continued from the letter of the 18th December 1964, which began as follows….)

 I have just been out with Herb and Vi.
 They phoned me earlier to tell me they had arrived, and half an hour later they were here, and I went out to join them for a meal.

-(NOTE: Vi was Dad’s father’s cousin, who had emigrated to America many years before.
+(NOTE: Vi was Tony’s father’s cousin, who had emigrated to America many years before.
 Herb was her American boyfriend.
-My father and Colin loved to spend time with them.)
+Tony and Colin loved to spend time with them.)